GeoMOER/moer-mpg-geoai/docs/units/_unit02/unit02-04_assignment_02-1.md

 {% capture Assignment-1-2 %}
 1. If not already done, improve your training data and digitize the following classes "buildings", "agriculture", "forest" and "roads".
 Create 5 polygons for each class.
 Save your polygons as geopackage and upload the file to ILIAS.
-You will need it in the next session to train your machine learning model.

 {% endcapture %}
 <div class="notice--success">